AlecRust/dotfiles/README.md

 ### Backup Files

-Things to backup to an external drive if moving from an old machine:
+Backup these files/folders from old machine and restore on new machine:

 - `~/Desktop`
 - `~/Downloads`